TrevorTheAmazing/TrashCollectorAlso/README.md

 ---

-IN PROGRESS - (15 points): As a developer, I want to implement Roles for this application (ASP.NET roles).

-IN PROGRESS - (10 points): As an employee, I want all confirmed pickups to have a charge applied to the customer.
 IN PROGRESS - (10 points): As an employee, I want to be able to select a customer profile and see their address with a pin on a map (Google Maps API).

 ---

 DONE - (5 points): As a developer, I want to make good, consistent commits.
+DONE - (15 points): As a developer, I want to implement Roles for this application (ASP.NET roles).

 DONE - (10 points): As an anonymous user, I want to be able to enter my information and sign up, so I can start receiving regular trash pickups.